The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 Those who do not drink tea regularly can be hard to impress.

-This is why I suggest that for social gatherings such as holiday feasts or other special occasions that you brew up a leaf that is flavorful without being too strong.
+This is why I suggest that for social gatherings such as holiday feasts or other special occasions, you brew up a leaf that is flavorful without being too strong.

 When I first poured this Assam tea, I immediately detected an aroma that was mild compared to the other black teas that I review here.
 Mild yet Assam-confident, which is how I would describe the flavor of this fine tea as well.